-- 1. Ask questions of the Company on technical and methodological aspects - 2.
+- 1. Ask questions of the Company on technical and methodological aspects, preferably early in the process so that Cascade can effectively model and include desired assumptions or policy direction. - 2.
 Be a point of contact within their organization to distribute information to peers or let Cascade know who should be on Cascades' direct distribution list. - 3.
 Provide organizational positions, opinions, or perspectives to all stakeholders on various issues, while recognizing the following bullet point #4.
-(This is particularly relevant for organizations that have different lead analysts assigned to different companies or who have relatively new Staff members participating in any given IRP process.) - 4.
-All should understand that some (e.g., Commission Staffs) organizational representatives cannot bind their organizations (i.e., Commissioners) but are making best efforts to provide relevant information - 5.
-Recognize relative informality of the meetings and ability to interject for clarification and understanding - 6.
+(This is particularly relevant for

+- organizations that have different lead analysts assigned to different companies or who have relatively new Staff members participating in any given IRP process.) - 4.
+All should understand that some (e.g., Commission Staffs) organizational representatives cannot bind their organizations (i.e., Commissioners) but are making best efforts to provide relevant information even if only on an informal basis not necessarily representing an organizational position.
+This can be done in several ways, including a caveat at the beginning of a comment or by noting one is in a brainstorming mode (wherein one is free to conjecture without being held to that comment later) - 5.
+Recognize relative informality of the meetings and ability to interject for clarification and understanding with the explicit facilitation of such by the meeting facilitator as she/he seeks participation throughout each meeting. - 6.
 These requests of stakeholders are not to say, "speak now or forever hold your peace" or to put undue pressure on others' timelines and workload; rather these are ways to maximize the effectiveness of the stakeholders' comments, which optimizes the process.
 Again, comments received earlier in the process can better influence the final draft document. - 7.
-When possible, provide feedback to meeting materials in advance of the meeting, to give Company representatives time to prepare information for an informed discussion. - 8.
+When possible, provide feedback to meeting materials in advance of the meeting, to give Company representatives time to prepare information for an informed discussion.
+Cascade encourages Stakeholders to review the slides in advance and reply with questions and comments as well as any requested additional agenda item(s). - 8.
 Review bullet points #5 and #8 of Cascade's Commitments to ensure all action items are included and have been satisfactorily responded to by Cascade.